ChetanIshant/Python/README.md

 # Python
 Python repository covering core concepts and problem-solving.
 Built for learning, practice, and interview preparation.
+Major focus of this repo is to crack technical interviews.

 This repository contains my complete **Python learning and practicing journey**,  object-oriented programming, and mini projects.
 The purpose of this repository is to build a **strong Python foundation**, practice coding regularly, and prepare for **technical interviews and real-world applications**.